DevExpress/testcafe/README.md

 * To [build a custom reporter](https://devexpress.github.io/testcafe/documentation/extending-testcafe/reporter-plugin/)
   with your formatting and style, check out this [generator](https://www.npmjs.com/package/generator-testcafe-reporter).

-If you want your plugin to be listed below, [send us a note in a Github issue](https://github.com/DevExpress/testcafe/labels/TYPE%3A%20proposal).
+If you want your plugin to be listed below, [send us a note in a Github issue](https://github.com/DevExpress/testcafe/issues).

 ## Plugins

 TestCafe developers and community members made these plugins:

 * **Browser Providers**<br/>
-  Allows you to use TestCafe with cloud browser providers and emulators.
+  Allow you to use TestCafe with cloud browser providers and emulators.
   * [SauceLabs provider](https://github.com/DevExpress/testcafe-browser-provider-saucelabs) (by abelym)
   * [BrowserStack provider](https://github.com/DevExpress/testcafe-browser-provider-browserstack) (by abelym)
   * [Nightmare headless provider](https://github.com/ryx/testcafe-browser-provider-nightmare) (by ryx)